-The global smart greenhouse market size was valued at USD 2.07 Billion in 2024.
-Looking forward, IMARC Group estimates the market to reach USD 4.26 Billion by 2033, exhibiting a CAGR of 7.96% from 2025-2033.
-Europe currently dominates the market, holding a smart greenhouse market share of over 28.7% in 2024.
-The growing adoption of organic farming that requires strict adherence to chemical-free cultivation practices, rising innovations in artificial lighting technology, particularly the use of light-emitting diode (LED) grow lights, and increasing integration of automated systems, are some of the factors impelling the market growth.
+The global smart greenhouse market size was valued at USD 2.2 Billion in 2025.
+Looking forward, IMARC Group estimates the market to reach USD 4.3 Billion by 2034, exhibiting a CAGR of 7.56% from 2026-2034.
+Europe currently dominates the market, holding a smart greenhouse market share of over 28.7% in 2025.
+Temperature, humidity, and soil moisture may be monitored and controlled in real time with the use of IoT and AI-driven automation.
+By using predictive analytics to increase production and sustainability, automated climate control systems enable farmers transition to data-driven precision farming methods.

 Report Attribute